brwhale/KataScript/README.md

 ```

 ## Errors
-If an error is detected, the expression evaluation will be halted for the current line.
-Any subexpressions already evaluated are not undone.
-Error detection is currently basic and many errors will result in undefined behaviour instead.
+If an error is detected, evaluation will be halted (for the current line in interpereted mode).
+Error detection is currently basic and some errors will result in undefined behaviour instead.

 ### Bad Comparison
 ```Javascript